 This is a small and very focused office.
 We unfortunately do not have the resources or expertise to do counseling with alumni/ae who are mid-career, or for spouses and partners.

-Graduating seniors are strongly encouraged to participate in an individualized senior meeting with Susan Olson.
+Graduating seniors are strongly encouraged to participate in an individualized senior meeting with Career Services staff.
 These meetings are scheduled for early in the fall term and are a chance for seniors to discuss their career plans and receive personalized advice on the resources and opportunities that will put them in the best possible position to realize their goals.
 To sign up, use Divlink’s counseling tab to select a mutually convenient time.

 Graduating students who would like to have their resumes included in a resume book (actually an online book) for recruiting purposes should attend a workshop as soon as possible.
 The first deadline for inclusion is early in October.
 Later resumes will be added on the first of each month, which means that the student should submit a week prior to that.
 Inclusion in the book has advantages to the student—one might be recruited for a position, for example, or have the help of an alum in helping to network toward a position.
 Students may be added to the book late, but only on the first of every month thereafter.
 Early inclusion is to your advantage.